mghz/dotfiles/README.md

 # dotfiles

-dot files for linux and mac
+dot files for mac and ubuntu linux